 Community Colleges of Spokane is one of thirty public community and technical college Districts in the state of Washington.
 CCS serves six counties and approximately 30,000 students in Eastern Washington at two main campuses, as well as at six centers located throughout the District.
 CCS confers associates degrees, limited bachelor's degrees, certificates, and high school diplomas.
-CCS was established in 1963 and its mission is "To develop human potential through quality, relevant and affordable learning opportunities that result in improved social and economic well-being for our students and our state".
+CCS was established in 1963 and its mission is "To provide all students an excellent education that transforms their lives and expands their opportunities".

-CCS's main campuses are located in Spokane, Washington, a community of about 230,000 residents and part of a metropolitan area of over 573,000.
-Spokane Community College (SCC) and its five rural centers focuses on career-technical programs, adult basic education and workforce training, as well as college transfer opportunities.
+CCS's main campuses are located in Spokane, Washington, a community of about 233,000 residents and part of a metropolitan area of over 587,000.
+Spokane Community College (SCC) and its five rural centers focuses on career-technical programs, adult basic education and work force training, as well as college transfer opportunities.
 Spokane Falls Community College (SFCC) and its one center in Pullman offers an extensive array of college transfer associates degrees as well as professional technical programs.
 A bachelor's degree program launched in the fall of 2016.
 CCS is governed by a five-member Board of Trustees appointed by the governor of the state with the consent of the state Senate.
 By statute, the Board of Trustees has full control of the District, except as otherwise provided by law.